 Longer Sentences

 Another significant reason for America’s swelled prison population is longer terms of incarceration.
 As mentioned earlier, during the last two decades, individuals convicted of crimes in the United States have received long prison sentences even for minor felonies or non-violent crimes, like drug-related offenses.
-“Truth-in-sentencing” laws across the U.S. made it impossible for inmates to be released from prison early for “good behBarsavior” or other reasons.
+“Truth-in-sentencing” laws across the U.S. made it impossible for inmates to be released from prison early for “good behavior” or other reasons.
 Other state laws required inmates to serve 95% of their sentences before becoming eligible for release.
 In the late 1990’s, the federal government terminated the use of parole, which meant that federal inmates had no chance of being released early from incarceration.
 According to statistics, about half of the people in the United States sent to prison spend a minimum of two to three years there.
 Approximately 10% get out of prison after seven or eight years behind bars, while nearly 5% die there.

 Private Prisons